Skip to main content

 import std/net (httpGet, httpPost, httpRequest)

-import std/list (map, filter, foldl, length, concat)
+import std/list (map, filter, foldl, length, concat, sortBy, take, drop, nth, last, any, findIndex)

 import std/ai (call)